The Eighteen-Year Anomaly | A Longitudinal Case Study in Interference and Resilience Applying the FCFU and TRUCK-FU Frameworks

 Because defamation requires:

-This article do not have any of these.
+This article does not have any of these.
 I am merely stating and providing:

 This is legally safe.